Azure-Samples/Verified-Telemetry-FreeRTOS-Sample/demos/projects/ESPRESSIF/esp32/README.md

 This sample showcases Verified Telemetry feature for telemetry generated from two external sensors that are connected to STM DevKit
 * Connect Sensors

+    **NOTE - Connections given in "Devkit Pin" are DevKit specific, to find connections for your Devkit refer to the DevKit's datasheet & "MCU Pin" which remains same for ESP32.**

     Refer to the table and image below to connect the two [Soil Moisture](https://www.dfrobot.com/product-1385.html) sensors With DOIT Esp32 DevKit v1.

     | Sensor Name   | Sensor Pin           | MCU Pin | Devkit Pin |